-- 1. By geographical type:
+- a) Airports, airlines, international rail

-- a) United Kingdom and Republic of Ireland
+- b) Cruise ships / ferries

-- b) Other Countries
+- c) Trains / other travel points

-- 2. By total average multiple copy sale over the period
+- d) Hotels

-- 3. By total average multiple copy sale analysed by the following categories according to consumer type:
+- e) Retail outlets

-- a) Airside & International Rail
+- f) Food and drink outlets

-- b) Hotels
+- g) Street

-- c) Trains
+- h) Educational establishments

-- d) Other Publication Insert
+- i) Medical establishments

-- e) Voucher Redemption
+- j) Offices

-- f) Sports Events
+- k) Leisure centres / clubs

-- g) Leisure Centres
+- I) Events

-- h) Food/Beverage Outlets
+- m) Other publication insert

-- i) Others.
+- n) Other

 - 4. [From Reporting Periods ending January 2020] For multiple copy sales that are sold at less than 20% of the Basic Cover Price per copy (net): an analysis including the issue, description and quantity.

-G1.
-There must be a contractual arrangement between the final purchaser (third party) and the publisher or an intermediary
+- G1.
+There must be a contractual arrangement between the final purchaser (third party) and the publisher or an intermediary - a) In relation to airside and trackside copies: - i) It is the publisher's responsibility to ensure their distribution company will: - Provide evidence of distribution of the copies airside/trackside as detailed below - Understand and keep up to date with the requirements of the ABC Reporting Standards - Report the number of sold copies by issue for each ABC reporting period to the publisher - Provide access to the publisher's circulation auditor to any records requested for the purpose of checking the accuracy of any claim or compliance with the Reporting Standards and byelaws - ii) The publisher can appoint a circulation auditor other than their main circulation auditor to audit airside or international rail copies but this appointment must be separate from the appointment of the main circulation auditor.
+This means that the airside/trackside copy auditor must report separately to the publisher and ABC, and will not report to the main circulation auditor.

-- a) In relation to airside and trackside copies: - i) It is the publisher's responsibility to ensure their distribution company will: - Provide evidence of distribution of the copies airside/trackside as detailed below - Understand and keep up to date with the requirements of the ABC Reporting Standards - Report the number of sold copies by issue for each ABC reporting period to the publisher - Provide access to the publisher's circulation auditor to any records requested for the purpose of checking the accuracy of any claim or compliance with the Reporting Standards and byelaws - ii) The publisher can appoint a circulation auditor other than their main circulation auditor to audit airside or international rail copies but this appointment must be separate from the appointment of the main circulation auditor.
-This means that the airside/trackside copy auditor must report separately to the publisher and ABC, and will not report to the main circulation auditor. - iii) The publisher's circulation auditor must have access to documentary evidence relevant to the deal between the final purchaser and any intermediary (if applicable).
+iii) The publisher's circulation auditor must have access to documentary evidence relevant to the deal between the final purchaser and any intermediary (if applicable).